commitgcp/customer-onboarding-automation/tutorial.md

 Now we are going to create a billing export project and assign Owner permissions on the project to the Comm-IT team.
 This project will be used to create a Looker Studio Dashboard for cost analysis.
 If you do not want this, click "Next" without executing the steps.

-To creat the project and grant the permissions, execute the following command:
+To create the project and grant the permissions, execute the following command:

 ```bash
 ./5_billing_export_project.sh